hoonzis/hoonzis.github.io/_posts/2011-08-17-using-dotnetopenauth-to-create-oauth.md

 Here is a digram which shows the structure of OAuth Provider when implemented using DotNetOpenAuth.

 [![](http://1.bp.blogspot.com/-oS8jJbVEYVA/Tkuad-us3hI/AAAAAAAAAMc/9Spm67ziNUY/s320/oauth_provider_consumer.png)](http://1.bp.blogspot.com/-oS8jJbVEYVA/Tkuad-us3hI/AAAAAAAAAMc/9Spm67ziNUY/s1600/oauth_provider_consumer.png)

 There are two entities which perform the communication.
 First it is simple Http Handler which takes care of the OAuth "handshake".
 The second is the actual WCF service which uses custom Authorization Manager to perform the authentication.
-Both of these make use of the Service Provider (comming from DotNetOpenAuth).
+Both of these make use of the Service Provider (coming from DotNetOpenAuth).
 Service Provider than uses implementations of IServiceProviderTokenManager and INonceStore also defined in DotNetOpenAuth, which take care of the persistance of Nonces and Tokens.
 It is up to the programmer to decide how to implement these